SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: SVEMnet modeling and multi-response optimization

+In practice we recommend choosing Derringer--Suich parameters from scientific acceptability ranges rather than from the fitted model itself.
+For each response, the user specifies a goal (maximize, minimize, or hit a target) together with bounds and optionally a target.
+The bounds define where desirability is essentially zero (clearly unacceptable) and where it saturates at one (fully acceptable or ``good enough''); the shape exponent controls how rapidly desirability approaches one between these values. \SVEMnet{} uses a simple default shape (exponent $=1$) unless the user supplies custom exponents, which yields a linear ramp on the response scale.
+Exponents greater than one make the desirability curve more stringent near the target, while exponents below one make it more tolerant.

+The weighted geometric mean in~\eqref{eq:desirability_score} is used because it is the standard aggregation in the desirability literature and because it enforces ``weakest-link'' behavior: if any key response has near-zero desirability, the overall score is driven toward zero, reflecting the fact that a single out-of-spec response can invalidate a recipe \citep{DerringerSuich1980}.
+Alternatives such as arithmetic means can mask poor performance in a critical response.

+When desirability parameters encode subjective trade-offs, simple sensitivity checks are valuable.
+A practical approach is to rerun scoring under plausible alternative bounds, targets, exponents, or response weights and then compare the overlap and rank stability of the top candidates and medoids. \ref{app:supp_desirability} provides a compact desirability-calibration sensitivity check.

 User-specified goal weights $\tilde w_r$ are first normalized to $\bar w_r$ with $\sum_r \bar w_r = 1$.
 When \texttt{reweight\_by\_wmt = FALSE}, we set $w_r = \bar w_r$ and report a single column \texttt{score} based on $S(x)$.
 When \texttt{reweight\_by\_wmt = TRUE} for Gaussian responses, we further reweight the normalized user weights by a monotone function of the permutation whole-model $p$-values from \citep{Karl2024_svem_test} (for example $-\log_{10}(p_r)$), renormalize to obtain WMT-adjusted weights $w_r^{\mathrm{WMT}}$, and compute a second geometric-mean score \texttt{wmt\_score} by using $w_r = w_r^{\mathrm{WMT}}$ in $S(x)$.
-Methodologically, WMT compares the pattern of SVEM predictions on a space-filling set of design points with a reference distribution obtained by refitting the same SVEM specification to permuted responses, yielding an approximate whole-model $p$-value for the global null of a flat response surface \citep{Karl2024_svem_test}.
 These WMT-adjusted weights are diagnostic and do not alter the underlying SVEM fits.
-In this paper we treat the resulting WMT-based multipliers as a secondary diagnostic overlay: the primary optimization uses the user-specified weights $\tilde w_r$, and \texttt{wmt\_score} is intended for sensitivity checks rather than as the sole ranking criterion.
+In this paper we treat the resulting WMT-based multipliers as a secondary priority: the primary optimization uses the user-specified weights $\tilde w_r$, and \texttt{wmt\_score} is intended to provide additional, lower-priority optimal candidates when budget allows.

 Thus the output table always contains \texttt{score}, based purely on the user-specified weights $\tilde w_r$, and, when applicable, an additional \texttt{wmt\_score} column that augments those weights using the WMT results.
 Gaussian and binomial outcomes are handled on the same scale by applying desirability functions to predicted means and predicted probabilities, respectively.